The Shield: Development

 Scott Brazil was a co-executive producer for the first season.
 He became an executive producer for the second season.
 He was a regular director for the series until his death during production of the sixth season.
 Brazil and Ryan had worked together on Nash Bridges.

 Several of the series more junior writers became executive producers during its run.
 Glen Mazzara was an executive story editor for the first season and became an executive producer from the fifth season onwards.
 Mazzara had also worked with Ryan on Nash Bridges.
 Kurt Sutter and Scott Rosenbaum were staff writers for the first season and became executive producers for the sixth season onwards.
 Adam E. Fierro joined the crew as a co-producer and writer for the third season and was promoted to executive producer for the seventh season.
 Veteran television writer Charles H. Eglee joined the crew as a consulting producer for the third season and was promoted to executive producer from the fifth season onwards.

-Emmy Award-winning The Sopranos veteran James Manos Jr. served as a consulting producer and writer for the first two seasons.
+James Manos Jr. served as a consulting producer and writer for the first two seasons.
 He left the show to develop the Showtime serial killer drama Dexter.
 NYPD Blue veteran writer Kevin Arkadie was a co-executive producer for the first season only.
 Nash Bridges writer and producer Reed Steiner replaced Arkadie as co-executive producer for the second season only.
 Kevin G. Cremin was the series unit production manager throughout its run and became a co-executive producer from the sixth season onwards.

 Angel writing team Elizabeth Craft and Sarah Fain joined the crew as co-producers for the third season and became supervising producers before leaving at the close of the sixth season.
 Dean White was a producer and regular director throughout the series run.
-Chiklis became a producer from the second season onwards and also regularly directed episodes.
+Chiklis became a producer from the second season onward and also regularly directed episodes.
 Post-production supervisor Craig Yahata joined the crew in the third season and eventually became a producer for the seventh season.

 The series pilot and finale were directed by Clark Johnson; Johnson had previously starred in Homicide: Life on the Street and made his directing debut on that series.
 Guy Ferland directed episodes for all seven seasons of The Shield.
 Rohn Schmidt was a cinematographer for all seven seasons and made his television directing debut on the show.
 Stephen Kay was a frequent director for the series.
 Gwyneth Horder-Payton was an assistant director for the show's early seasons and made her television directing debut in the fourth season, she continued to regularly direct episodes thereafter.